morrownr/rtl8852bu/README.md

 ### Supported Features

+Note: The following list of capabilities is mostly based on what Realtek says the capabilities are.
+However, testing has been limited on anything beyond managed mode.

 - IEEE 802.11 b/g/n/ac/ax WiFi compliant
 - 802.1x, WEP, WPA TKIP and WPA2 AES/Mixed mode for PSK and TLS (Radius)
 - WPA3-SAE R3